zhezhouzz/HATs/README.md

 This section gives a brief overview of the files in this supplementary material.

 * `bin/main.ml`: the main entry point of **Marple**.
+* `coersion` and `normalization/`: the normalization procedure that normalizes the code into the Monadic Normal Form (a variant of the A-Normal form).
 * `data/`: the predefined types and the benchmark input files.
   + `data/predefined/`: the predefined types.
   + `data/ri/ADT_LIBRARY/METHOD.ml`: the benchmark input files.
 For each `ADT` that is implemented by different underline library `LIBRARY`, There is a folder under path `data/ri/`.
 Besides `METHOD.ml` that are methods of given `ADT` implementation, these folder also provide the basic and refinement types for underline library (`lib_nty.ml` and `lib_rty.ml`), automata predicates (`automata_preds.ml`) and represention invaraint `ri.ml`.